Charles Schwab

 Skip Schwab if cash yield is your priority.
 The default sweep rate is poor.
 You can work around it with money market funds, but competitors like Fidelity auto-sweep into higher-yielding options by default.

 Skip Schwab if you want crypto spot trading.
-Schwab offers crypto futures (including Solana) but not direct cryptocurrency purchases.
+Schwab offers crypto futures including Solana but not direct cryptocurrency purchases.
 If you want to buy Bitcoin directly in your brokerage account, look elsewhere.

 The Financial Machine Behind Your Account

 Schwab isn't a startup burning cash to acquire users.
-This is a $167 billion company generating accelerating profits.
+This is a $175 billion company generating accelerating profits.

 Full-year 2025 revenue: $27.68 billion.
-Net income: $8.85 billion.
+Net income: $8.86 billion.
 Q4 alone produced $2.46 billion in net income on a 51.6% operating margin — exceptional for financial services.
-EPS hit $1.33 in Q4, up from $0.99 in Q1.
+EPS hit $1.34 in Q4, up from $0.99 in Q1.
 The trajectory is unambiguous.

 For account holders, financial strength translates directly to security.
 SIPC protection covers up to $500,000 in securities.
 Schwab is SEC-registered and a FINRA member.
-Unlike venture-backed fintechs that may not survive the next downturn, Schwab's profitability means your broker will be here in 10 years.
-That's not a feature you appreciate until it matters.
+Unlike venture-backed fintechs that struggle to survive downturns, Schwab's profitability means your broker will be here in 10 years.

 The Verdict